 Phase 3 means phase 3 product.

-6.2 Meaning of initial data holder, accredited ADI, voluntarily participating ADI, any other relevant ADI and accredited non-ADI
+6.2 Meaning of initial data holder, accredited ADI, any other relevant ADI and accredited non-ADI

 For this Part, a term listed in column 1 of the table has the meaning given by column 2.